berkshelf/berkshelf/_includes/index.md

 Given the previous example, the cookbook found at tag `1.0.1` of the opscode-cookbooks/mysql Github project will be cloned to The Berkshelf.

+##### GitHub Location

+As of version 1.0.0, you may now use GitHub shorthand to specify a location.

+    cookbook "artifact", github: "RiotGames/artifact-cookbook", ref: "0.9.8"

+Given this example, the `artifact` cookbook from the `RiotGames` organization in the `artifact-cookbook` repository with a tag of `0.9.8` will be cloned to The Berkshelf.
+Note: `ref:` is an alias for `branch:` and can be used interchangeably.

 ### Default Locations

 Any source that does not explicit define a location will attempted to be retrieved at the latest Opscode community API.
 Any source not explicitly defined in the Berksfile but found in the `metadata.rb` of the current cookbook or a dependency will also attempt to use this default location.